 $ sudo ufw allow 3000

 How To use PSiTransfer file sharing solution in Linux

 Open your web browser and navigate to http://IP-address:3000 or http://domain-name:3000.

 As you can see, PSiTransfer web interface is fairly simple to use.
 Click on the + (plus) sign to upload the files of your choice.
-Alternatively, just and drag and drop the files over the Files section.
-You can upload or multiple files at once.
-Also, you can upload any size file.
+Alternatively, you can simply drag and drop the files over the Files section to upload them.
+PSiTransfer allows us to upload single or multiple files at once.
+Also, you can upload files of any size.

 Once the files has been selected, choose the retention period in the Settings section.

 Retention period has many options, such as,

 - 3 days